nystudio107/craft-routemap/docs/docs/index.md

 Either a full URL or a partial URI can be passed in via the `url` parameter.

 By default, it only returns Assets of the type `image` but using the optional parameter `assetTypes` you can pass in an array of the types of Assets you want returned.
-For instance, if we wanted `image`, `video`, and `pdf` Assets returned, we'd use the controller API endpoint `/actions/route-map/routes/get-url-asset-urls?url=/blog/tags-gone-wild&assetTypes[0]=image&assetTypes[1]=video&assetTypes[2]=pdf'`.
+For instance, if we wanted `image`, `video`, and `pdf` Assets returned, we’d use the controller API endpoint `/actions/route-map/routes/get-url-asset-urls?url=/blog/tags-gone-wild&assetTypes[0]=image&assetTypes[1]=video&assetTypes[2]=pdf'`.

-### Arbitrary Element URLS
+### Arbitrary Element URLs

 You can retrieve URLs for arbitrary Elements via the controller API endpoint `/actions/route-map/routes/get-element-urls?elementType=\craft\elements\Asset` (note the required `elementType` parameter that specifies the Element class you want):